renemorales/Value-of-coin-collection/README.md

 # What I Learned

-I was able to get more practice in how to compute and how to find values.
+I was able to get more practice on how to compute and how to find values.

 For Example,